Dieeeu/retrofit_greendao_example/README.md

 # retrofit_greendao_example
-IDK what I'm doing with my life
+Project with GreenDAO and Retrofit